Rings in the Shingle

 Images and poems about wildlife at the north Norfolk coast.

 Rings in the Shingle is a sparkling mixture of poetry, prose and colour photography about wildlife you find at the north Norfolk Coast.
 An enchanting souvenir and gift such that all may bring a bit of Norfolk home.
-This is the first book in the series of Encounters with Norfolk Wildlife.
+This is the first book in the series of Encounters with Norfolk Wildlife of Limited Editions.
 The second volume is now out: The Worshipful Companies which can be purchased here.

 Author: Stuart Medland